-But let’s first put the White House hype about the automotive industry into some perspective: GM employs 97,000 people in the US and only 15,000 in Mexico.
+But let’s first put the latest White House hype about one key industry, the automotive industry, into some perspective: GM employs 97,000 people in the US and only 15,000 in Mexico.
 Likewise, Ford employs 88,000 people in the US and just 8,800 in Mexico, according to CNN Money.

 Not only that, many of the vehicles these companies make in Mexico are the smaller, cheaper cars that don’t sell in America.
-They are being manufactured for sale elsewhere in the world – and therefore wouldn’t attract an import tax anyway.
+They are being manufactured for sale elsewhere in the world – and therefore wouldn’t attract a future import tax anyway.

 The cost of Mexican auto workers is less than one fifth of the cost of their American equivalents.
-If US auto manufacturers are forced to replace Mexican factories with American ones, they won’t be able to afford to hire Americans to build these cheap cars.
-The factories will be staffed with robots.
+If US auto manufacturers were forced to replace Mexican factories with American ones, they won’t be able to afford to hire Americans to build these little, cheap cars.
+These hypothetical factories would be staffed with robots.

-The truth is that the actual deal struck has simply temporarily “saved” 730 jobs, according to The Washington Post.
+The truth is that the actual deal struck has only temporarily “saved” 730 jobs, according to The Washington Post.